rOY369/Docs/work/Sustainable office/zero_waste.md

 - Other effective solutions that can be discussed upon and deployed.
 	- Research other effective solutions to reduce consumption or better manage waste.
 	- These ideas will then be discussed upon.
-	- If found viable, thee
+	- If found viable, these will be deployed.
 - Awareness
+	- Positive influence through Training, JouleTALKS and creative learning methods.
 - Monitoring and Measuring our consumption and waste
 - Collaboration with Waste Management Consultants